Erkkapekka/Homework5CNN/README.md

 ## 2. Evaluating the results

-We used the evaluate.py program to evaluate the results.
-We used the test set of kaggle Fruits-360 dataset to obtain the test results.
+We used the evaluate.py program to evaluate the results (Input and output layers must be modified to the program).
+The test set was used to obtain the test results.

 ```sh
 python evaluate.py retrained_graph.pb